Deutsche Gesellschaft für Ur- und Frühgeschichte: Annual conference and awards

 One of the society's most important activities is the organisation of an annual conference, to which both members and guests are invited.
 The conference is always held over the three days after the Ascension holiday: academic papers are presented on the Friday and Sunday, with an excursion to archaeological sites in the vicinity of the conference venue on the Saturday.
-The venue varies: 1999 Constance, 2000 Dresden, 2001 Schleswig, 2002 Neuruppin, 2003 Cologne, 2004 Halle, 2005 Worms, 2006 Berlin, 2007 Basle, 2008 Mannheim, 2009 Hamburg, 2010 Aschaffenburg, 2011 Erfurt, 2012 Dresden, 2013 Erlangen, 2014 Berlin, 2015 Tübingen, 2016 Berlin, 2017 Mainz, 2018 Grünwald near Munic.
+The venue varies: 1999 Constance, 2000 Dresden, 2001 Schleswig, 2002 Neuruppin, 2003 Cologne, 2004 Halle, 2005 Worms, 2006 Berlin, 2007 Basle, 2008 Mannheim, 2009 Hamburg, 2010 Aschaffenburg, 2011 Erfurt, 2012 Dresden, 2013 Erfurt, 2014 Berlin, 2015 Tübingen, 2016 Berlin, 2017 Mainz, 2018 Grünwald near Munich.
 In 2019, the society had its 50th anniversary in Bonn (June 20–23).
 Due to COVID-19, the annual meeting in 2020 was organized as virtual conference on September 3.
+In 2022, 2023, and 2024 the conferences took place in Frankfurt a.
+M.

 At the meetings both awards donated by the DGUF are presented: these are the Archaeology Prize (Deutscher Archäologiepreis) and the German Students Award for Archaeology (Deutscher Studienpreis für Archäologie).
 The Archaeology Prize is awarded to scientists and their outstanding achievements which have forwarded the communication between science and public or the development of important methods.
 The study prize is awarded to students for outstanding scientific achievements or commitment in university policy.

 Publications

 In 1972, the first issue of DGUF's own journal, Archäologische Informationen, appeared: particular features are its positive attitude towards interdisciplinary topics and the "Forum" section, in which controversial subjects are discussed in a dialogue between articles presenting the different points of view.
 Since 2013 the journal is published in "Platinum Open Access", all other volumes before that year which have been published only in print, in the meantime have been retro-digitized and are freely accessible.
 In August 2016, the DGUF signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities.

 Since 1987, DGUF has also published a series of archaeological research reports, the Archäologische Berichte.
 Since volume 24 new issues are published as Open Access, while older issues are retro-digitized and given to free access step by step.

 In 2017 DGUF has founded a new series of archaeological reports called "Archäologische Quellen", which is also available in Open Access.

 Since 1997, the society has maintained an internet site.
-Since 2012 the society publishes a monthly newsletter, which is free of charge, and has accounts on Facebook and Twitter in order to promote its activities.
+Since 2012 the society publishes a monthly newsletter, which is free of charge, and has accounts on Facebook, LinkedIn and X/Twitter in order to promote and discuss its activities.